athos/Postmortem/README.md

 After reading this document so far, you may wonder what if the loop would be repeated millions of times?
 What if you only need the last few log items out of them?

 That's where Postmortem really shines.
-It enables extremely flexible customization of logging strategies by integration with transducers (If you are not familiar with transducers, we recommend that you take a look at the [official reference](https://clojure.org/reference/transducers) first).
+It achieves extremely flexible customizability of logging strategies by integration with transducers (If you are not familiar with transducers, we recommend that you take a look at the [official reference](https://clojure.org/reference/transducers) first).